Art (integration) is for everyone.

 • How do artistic endeavors relate to advancements in science, philosophy, literature, or medicine?

-• Could the museum-based study of “close looking” help your students to better notice the detailed information in schematic?
+• How could the museum-based study of “close looking” help your students to better notice the detailed information in schematic?

 • How might you benefit from cross-pollination with other instructors across campus?